tribblix/tribblix-build/illumos/README.md

 The zone brand patch won't apply on illumos-omnios, so I just copy a patched usr/src/lib/libbe/common/libbe_priv.h from my illumos-gate into the omnitribblix build.

+GFX-DRM

+The gfx-drm pieces now live in a separate github repo.
+These need to be built separately and then combined with the bits you created from the gate builds.
+See gfx-drm.txt for details.

 Patches no longer required: